MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 >**Note**: Signaling and media from the Skype for Business client to an on-premises Skype for Business Server is out of scope of this document.
 However, it is illustrated here for clarity.

-Signaling between Teams and Skype for Business is bridged by a Gateway in Office 365.
+Signaling between Teams and Skype for Business is bridged by a gateway in Office 365.

 Media is relayed through Teams Transport Relay in Office 365 to the customer network through flow 4.